Prefer to read in the language of Molière? 🇫🇷 C'est par ici !

 To combat this and reduce the number of clicks/steps needed to subscribe, you can consider integrating some of these into the paywall itself.

 Alternatives Economiques uses Poool's Stripe integration feature to collect payment directly in the paywall itself, making subscription easy and ensuring this vital step in the funnel is completed early on in the user journey.
 This led to a 40% increase in conversion rates.

-Collect important data points in the paywall, such as email address.
+Email collection/form fields: Collect important data points in the paywall, such as email addresses.
 This way, any users who abandon the subscription process can be targeted by email to help convince them to convert (e.g. through special offers).

 Another option you can consider is asking users to create a free account prior to the paywall, via a registration wall, in order to collect email address and name in advance.
 This progressive data collection makes for a smoother user experience and requires less effort from your audience.